 This single point is the most important one.
 It is the ability to rinse, repeat, learn, unlearn and relearn.
 With each victory comes clarity for new goals and your capacity to revisit your dreams become paramount to seeing yourself succeed.
 Having little success is great.
 Nothing beats continuous success.
 The only way to keep succeeding is to stay informed and aware.
 Learn, improve, grow and share with people who give you the permission to share your knowledge and experience with them.
 This revalidates your knowledge to you and to the people around you.

 If you like this article “7 Steps To Career Progression And Success As An Immigrant”, share it with your friends and family.
-Also, subscribe to our newsletter to ensure you don’t miss any update from us.
+Also, subscribe to our newsletter and YouTube Channel to ensure you don’t miss any update from us.
 Finally, don’t forget to join our community to connect with others.
 Lastly, you can also follow us on our social media pages – Twitter, Facebook, Instagram and LinkedIn.